Risperdal aka risperidone, an atypical antipsychotic often prescribed off-label as a "shut-up" pill for whatever, comes in these forms:

 If necessary, these medications should be gradually tapered to minimize all types of adverse discontinuation effects.
 Patients should be educated about the possible adverse effects of abrupt medication discontinuation.

 As with other psychiatric drugs, do not taper Risperdal by taking a dose every other day!
 This causes a fluctuating level of the drug in your nervous system and can make you very sick.

-A conservative taper is a drop of 10% from the previous dosage every few weeks.
+To minimize the risk of withdrawal symptoms, we recommend a conservative taper of 10% from the previous dosage every few weeks.
+The amount of the decrease keeps getting smaller.
 Some people find they can go faster and some people find they have to go slower -- they can only tolerate decreases of a fraction of a milligram at a time.
 See Why taper by 10% of my dosage?

 Cutting up the tablets with a pill splitter

 This can work, but if you are sensitive to small variations in dosage, cutting up pills is not very exact.
 For more exact doses, weigh fragments with an electronic digital scale.

 Keep the pieces you don't use in a clean pill bottle labeled with the dosage for future use.

 Use an electronic digital jeweler's scale to weigh small amounts

 If you are sensitive to dosage changes, you may wish to be more precise in your measurements so you can taper at a measured rate.
 A digital scale, which can be bought for about $30, is useful.
 Instructions here.